okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/okta_auth_sdk/index.md

 You will need the following things for this guide:

 - An Okta org - If you don't have an existing org, register for [Okta Developer Edition](https://developer.okta.com/signup/).
 - An OpenID Connect application integration.
-Instructions for creating one can be found on [this page](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Apps_App_Integration_Wizard-oidc).
+See the [instructions for creating an application integration](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Apps_App_Integration_Wizard-oidc).
 - At least one user [assigned to the application integration](https://help.okta.com/en/prod/okta_help_CSH.htm#ext-apps-page-show-application-embed-links).
 - An entry in your Org's "Trusted Origins" for your application.
 To do this, follow the steps found under the "Trusted Origins tab" section in our [API Security help page](https://help.okta.com/en/prod/okta_help_CSH.htm#Security_API).